Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems: Calculated Results

+It is necessary to choose a measure for entanglement in order to discuss the quantum correlation itself.
+As we mentioned before, the entanglement between phonons should be referred to as multipartite or mixed-state entanglement\cite{mixed} in the present case.
+Among various measures for multipartite entanglement, we calculated the quantum mutual information $I_M(t)$, defined by $I_M(t) = S_A(t)+S_B(t)-S_{A\otimes B}(t)$. $S_\alpha$ denotes the von Neumann entropy of the reduced density matrix $\rho_\alpha$ on the subsystem $\alpha$\cite{qmi1}.

+Figures \ref{im1}-(a) and (b) show $I_M(t)$ as functions of $t$ for electron entanglement ($A,B=$ electrons) and phonon entanglement ($A,B=$ phonons), respectively.
+First, we found that $I_M(t)$ has finite values under pulse irradiation in both cases.
+Since the dimension of the phonon Hilbert space is larger than that of the electron Hilbert space in the present study, $I_M$ takes larger value for phonons than for electrons.
+On the other hand, regarding the dynamical properties, $I_M(t)$ for electrons increases immediately after the photoirradiation starts, while $I_M(t)$ for phonon entanglement remains at a small value for $t<1$ and starts to increase afterwards.
+These features reflect the different entanglement generation mechanisms between electrons and phonons, which we study by considering the composite modes related to the corresponding quantum correlations.

-The dynamics of $\sigma_x^j(t)$ is also studied using its the equation of motion.
-The equation of motion does not close in any order, and we obtain a series of composite operators dressed with various types of fluctuations of electrons/phonons/photons in the equations of motion at each order\cite{supp,comp1,comp2}.
-Hence, the time dependence of $\sigma_x^j(t)$ is determined through the motion of these composite modes, and we focus on those relevant to the quantum correlation between systems 1 and 2 to study the dynamics of $I_M(t)$.
-After simple calculations\cite{supp}, we found that the operator relevant to the intersystem quantum correlation first appears in the form of $\sigma_x^1(t) \sigma_z^2(t)$.
-For phonon entanglement, the corresponding operator is obtained as, for example, $\sigma_y^1(t) \sigma_z^2(t) a_1(t) a_2(t)$.
+Hence, the time dependence of $\sigma_x^j$ is determined through the motion of these composite modes, and we focus on those which contribute to the quantum correlation between systems 1 and 2 to study the dynamics of $I_M(t)$.
+As Eqs.\ (\ref{em1})-(\ref{em2}) show, the operator that contributes to the intersystem quantum correlation first appears in the form of $\sigma_x^1 \sigma_z^2$ in the fourth-order equations of motion.
+For phonon entanglement, the corresponding operator is obtained as, for example, $\sigma_y^1 \sigma_z^2 a_1 a_2$.
 These operators do not appear in the case of a single electron-phonon system $(M=1)$, while the other intrasystem operators do.
 We also stress that they are obtained only when the quantization of light is taken into account, which reflects the fact that the interaction with the classical electromagnetic field is responsible for the local operations with classical communication (LOCC)\cite{nielsen} in the present configuration.